sannae/djangocrm/README.md

   * After logging in (`heroku login -i`), connect to your Heroku app using the Heroku CLI an running `heroku git:remote --app=HEROKU_APP_NAME` to add a remote origin to your Git tracking in the project
   * Add a [`procfile`](https://devcenter.heroku.com/articles/procfile) (no extension!) to your project: it's needed by Heroku to specify a process type.
 Inside of it, just type `web: gunicorn YOUR_APP_WSGI_NAME.wsgi --log-file -`
   * Remember to specific a _build pack_ (i.e. Python) in your Heroku app settings
+  * In the manual deploy from the Heroku app page, you may need to remove some specific requirements' versions (as described in [this post](https://stackoverflow.com/questions/47304291/heroku-upload-could-not-find-a-version-that-satisfies-the-requirement-anaconda/56754565)) from `requirements.txt`

 ## **Definitely** review:
 * [Forms](https://docs.djangoproject.com/en/3.2/topics/forms/) and [Formsets](https://docs.djangoproject.com/en/3.2/topics/forms/formsets/)